 Upon entering the room, we were wowed; the photos make it look nice but it is even nicer in person.
 Whoever designed the room balanced functionality with style.
 The bathroom is a little small but the shower was really good.
 We also found the bed pretty comfortable and appreciated having a Nespresso machine for coffee.
 The thing we enjoyed the most though were the two chairs on our patio and having easy access to the Serenity Garden which is landscaped so well and really suits the setting; a smart amenity that sets the Kingfisher Oceanside Resort and Spa apart from other hotels in the region.
 The Serenity Garden is a nice place to sit and relax anytime of the day but we loved sitting by one of the many firepits during the evening after using the pool.
 As much as we liked our own patio, we did not find our patio very private and would book a room on the upper floor next time because they offer more privacy.

-The Kingfisher is also known for its spa; their Pacific Mist Hydropath is super popular.
+The Kingfisher is also known for its spa; its Pacific Mist Hydropath is super popular.
 The Pacific Mist Hydropath is a series of 8 stations, kinda like a Nordic Spa.
 The setting is also quite unique as it is a “re-created West Coast shoreline featuring sandstone sculpted caves and pools”.

 The resort also has an ocean view restaurant that serves breakfast, lunch and dinner indoor and outdoors.
 The menu has healthy options focused on “immunity boosting” to match the spa vibe and also some more indulgent options too.
 We did not eat at the restaurant but people had good things to say about it.